List of Star Wars spacecraft: Millennium Falcon (YT-1300 light freighter)

-The Millennium Falcon is a highly modified YT-1300F light freighter captained by smuggler Han Solo (Harrison Ford) and his Wookiee first mate, Chewbacca (Peter Mayhew).
+The Millennium Falcon is a highly modified YT-1300F light freighter captained by smuggler Han Solo (Harrison Ford) & his Wookiee first mate, Chewbacca (Peter Mayhew).

-The YT-1300 Corellian light freighter, manufactured by the Corellian Engineering Corporation, was essentially a giant "forklift" designed to tug around giant container ships.
-As one of the most successful designs in history, the appeal of the vessel is not its basic equipment, but its modular ability to take an extraordinary amount of modifications and alterations.
-But the downside is the cockpit being placed on the right side makes it extremely hard to pilot correctly.
-Its popularity among freighter captains throughout the galaxy guaranteed commercial operation in the galaxy during the final days of the Galactic Republic and the reign of the Galactic Empire.
+The YT-1300 Corellian light freighter, manufactured by the Corellian Engineering Corporation, was designed to haul large container ships, akin to a giant forklift.
+The vessel is known for its modular design and its ability to transform with modifications and alterations.
+The cockpit is located on the right side of the vessel, which makes it difficult to pilot.
+The YT-1300's popularity among freighter captains throughout the galaxy guaranteed its commercial operation throughout the final days of the Galactic Republic and the reign of the Galactic Empire.